Team-Dead-Ant/BASHful/README.md

 * Install libraries listed above with `npm i`
 * To launch the game, type `node client/index.js`
 * If you're running a Mac, be sure to crank up the volume!

+## Problem Domain:
+Are you too bashful to go outside and talk to real people?
+Here is a dating simulator to help curb those social anxiety fears.
+Refine your ideas for what constitutes the perfect date.
+For all genders and orientations.

 ## User Stories:
 * As a user, I want to be able to create a profile, so that I can be matched with a date.